September 17, 2025

 The penalty was successfully taken in the 90th minute by Virgen, the comeback for the Dons resulting in a 3-3 draw.

-Orlando Virgen taking scoring the game tying penalty in the 90th minute.
+Orlando Virgen scoring the game tying penalty in the 90th minute.
 Photos by Alexis Vega / el Don

-With this result, the journey to find their first win of the season still continues
+With this result, the journey to find their first win of the season still continues.

-The Dons play against the San Diego Mesa Olympians at home, Friday
+The Dons play against the San Diego Mesa Olympians at home, Friday.

 Previous Story